 Recover:

-If you have no backup, re-run openclaw doctor and reconfigure channels/models.
+If you have no last-known-good or rejected payload, restore from backup, or re-run openclaw doctor and reconfigure channels/models.

 If this was unexpected, file a bug and include your last known config or any backup.